muratk5n/thirdwave/en/README.md

 ---

-US needs gun control for the police, and speficially for the police.
+US needs gun control for the police, and specifically for the police.
 That would change their conduct, interactions with the people right?
 Right now they are probably confronting every situation while thinking about using their gun to handle it.